 I am a second year PhD student in the Astronomy and Astrophysics group at the University of Warwick, supervised by Prof. Don Pollacco.
-My research is focussed on using data from the Gaia and TESS spacecraft along with terrestrial follow-up to discover and characterise transiting exoplanets around young stars.
+My primary research is focussed on using data from the TESS mission along with terrestrial follow-up to discover and characterise transiting exoplanets around young stars.
 Originally from Auckland, New Zealand, I completed a 5-year BE(Hons)/BSc conjoint degree in Physics and Mechanical Engineering at the University of Auckland in 2017.

 Despite the wealth of known exoplanets (over 4000 as of August 2020) there are still many unanswered questions about their formation history and early evolution, so young exoplanets offer a key window into this dynamic and changeable period of a planetary system's life.
 However, stars of these ages offer significant challenges for detection via either of the traditionally most powerful transit and radial velocity detection methods, since these young stars typically are rotating much faster and are considerably more active than the background stellar population.
 This leads to photometric light-curves dominated by stellar variability that can be on a similar timescale but considerably larger in amplitude than the signal of any exoplanet around that star (e.g. see the top of Figure 1 below), seriously hampering detection through the transit method.